 You've come to the right place

-Our most important goal is to provide all HCM patients and their family members the opportunity to achieve excellent quality of life.
-Our physicians and caregivers are HCM experts who are committed to clearly communicated care and empowering patients to make the best treatment decisions.
+We are a Center of Excellence and referral and treatment center for HCM, offering the complete spectrum of advanced diagnostic methods and options for hypertrophic cardiomyopathy treatment.
+Our goal is to provide you and your family the opportunity to achieve an excellent quality of life.
+Our physicians are committed to clearly communicating care and empowering you to make the best treatment decisions possible.

 Not everyone diagnosed with hypertrophic cardiomyopathy will require surgery.
 In fact, only a small number of people undergo a type of surgery called a septal myectomy, commonly known as open heart surgery.
 Open heart surgery is the preferred method of treatment for those with severe symptoms who are unresponsive to medications.
 Dr. Michael Robich focuses on surgical management of hypertrophic cardiomyopathy and heart valve surgery experience with surgery of the mitral valve.

 If you are considering surgical myectomy and/or your cardiologist has mentioned it to you for consideration, schedule an appointment with any of our HCM experts to learn more.